GentaFuseThis page contains information on GentaFuse for veterinary use.

 Gentamicin is excreted almost entirely by glomerular filtration.
 High concentrations of the active form are found in the urine.
 Fifty to 100% of the gentamicin injected can be recovered unchanged within 24 hours from the urine of patients with normal renal function.
 A small amount is excreted into the bile.

-No toxic effects were observed in rats given gentamicin sulfate 20 mg/kg/day for 24 days; in cats given 10 mg/kg/day for forty days.
-Gentamicin sulfate given to dogs at 6 mg/kg/day, 6 days weekly for 3 weeks, caused no detectable kidney damage.
+TOXICITY STUDIES: No toxic effects were observed in rats given gentamicin sulfate 20 mg/kg/day for 24 days; in cats given 10 mg/kg/day for 40 days.
+Gentamicin sulfate given to dogs at 6 mg/lb/day, 6 days weekly for 3 weeks, caused no detectable kidney damage.
 At higher doses, impairment of equilibrium and renal function were observed in these species.

-For use in horses only.
-GENTAFUSE (Gentamicin Sulfate) is recommended for the control of bacterial infections of the uterus (metritis) in horses and as an aid in improving conception in mares with uterine infections caused by bacteria sensitive to gentamicin.
+GENTAFUSE (Gentamicin Sulfate Solution) is recommended for the control of bacterial infections of the uterus (metritis) in horses and as an aid in improving conception in mares with uterine infections caused by bacteria sensitive to gentamicin.

 There are no known contraindications to this drug when used as directed.